ShadowKnightMK4/InsightDebugApi/Readme.md

 ------------------------------------------
 	The Telemetry DLLs are specially written Detours based DLLs that follow the layout indicated with the Detours API (https://github.com/Microsoft/Detours/wiki/DetourCreateProcessWithDll) .
- The DLLs in question override specific imported routines – for example the IODeviceTracking one detours CreateFileA/W.   The detoured routine then packs the arguments, some flags indicating what type of routine was called and a few pointers to writable blocks of memory to let the debugger modify the Last Error value and the returned handle.
+ The DLLs in question override specific imported routines â€“ for example the IODeviceTracking one detours CreateFileA/W.   The detoured routine then packs the arguments, some flags indicating what type of routine was called and a few pointers to writable blocks of memory to let the debugger modify the Last Error value and the returned handle.
 It then raises a software